Skip to content

 Summary

-BridgerPay is a fast, capable, mid-market payment orchestration platform with genuine strengths in cascading retry and Agnostic 3DS.
-The Paybis case study is one of the cleanest pieces of evidence any orchestrator has — $1B+ processed, 15% rescue rate, three-week integration.
+BridgerPay is a fast, capable, mid-market payment orchestration platform with real strengths in cascading retry and Agnostic 3DS, and a freshly closed product gap in fraud with the November 2025 BridgerFraud launch.
+The Paybis case study is one of the cleanest pieces of evidence any orchestrator has: $1B+ processed, 15% rescue rate, three-week integration.
 For high-risk operators with their own compliance team, in forex, crypto or aggressive e-commerce, BridgerPay belongs on the shortlist alongside Corefy and Finera.
 For regulated gambling operators running formal compliance diligence on payment partners, the FinTelegram coverage and the founder's public position on KYC/AML are real flags worth raising in writing.

 Strongest Point